kamilburda/gimp-missing-python-stubs-for-pycharm/README.md

 ## Installation

-Download the repository and copy the `cairo` and `Gimp` directories to a PyCharm directory containing other generated stubs for GIMP 2.99.
+Download the repository and copy the `cairo` and `Gimp` directories to a PyCharm directory containing other generated stubs for GIMP 2.99 under the `gi/repository` directory.

 Assuming you added GIMP Python modules to your Python interpreter in PyCharm, you can find the path as follows: